Yunksi/sowa-challenge/README.md

 ## Known Issues
-If you want to run application in docker, you must comment out Audit section (works ok, when running in Visual Studio)
+ - If you want to run application in docker, you must comment out Audit section (works ok, when running in Visual Studio) **FIXED**

 For any other questions don't hesitate to ask me.